shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 is invoked for quote verificaiton.

-The enclave-side and host-side plugin librariese implement in function `_verify_evidence()`, for SGX ECDSA-p256 quote verification, 3 functions are called in this function.
+The enclave-side and host-side plugin librariese implement in function `_verify_evidence()`, for SGX ECDSA-p256 quote verification, several functions are called in this function.
 - `oe_get_sgx_endorsements()` and `oe_parse_sgx_endorsements()`
   - Get relevant endorsements, including SGX PCK cert CRL, TCB info, QE identity and etc
 - `oe_verify_quote_with_sgx_endorsements()`